Jayesh-Vadnere/Ecom_Data_Analysis/README.md

 ```
 ![](EDA14.PNG)

-Insights:
+Insights:<br>
-With only 0.7% of orders being B2B, there is significant potential to expand Amazon's B2B offerings.
+With only 0.7% of orders being B2B, there is significant potential to expand Amazon's B2B offerings.<br>

-### Distribution of Order Percentages by Fulfilled by
+### Distribution of Order Percentages by Fulfilled by<br>
 ```python
 order_counts = amz.groupby('fulfilled-by').size()
 order_percentages = (order_counts / len(amz)) * 100